 - Prepare students for the changing world of work by demonstrating the skills most desired by employers

-Carter G. Woodson, East Forsyth, Winston-Salem Prep Academy, John F. Kennedy, Southeast Middle Schools.
-Carter G. Woodson, Carver, East Forsyth, John F. Kennedy, Reynolds, Winston-Salem Prep Academy, Glenn, Mt.
-Tabor, North Forsyth, Reagan and West Forsyth High Schools.
+HIgh Schools: Carter G. Woodson, Carver, East Forsyth, John F. Kennedy, Reynolds, Winston-Salem Prep Academy, Robert B. Glenn, Mt.
+Tabor, North Forsyth, Parkland, and Reagan.

 Adult Achievers Are:

 - A selection of African-American professionals dedicated to community service.

 - Volunteers to share experiences with Achievers and other local youth.